jamen/lazy-o/README.md

 // => [ 7, 8 ]
 ```

 This utility is for creating functional chains that are lazy.
-It can also accept arrays and use other interfering methods in chain calls (like `forEach`).
+It also can handle methods that interrupt chains like `splice` or `forEach` using the [return-skip tilde](#api-tilde)

 ## Installation